 One thing we love about summer in the parks is the delicious array of restaurants that open with the warmer months.
 There are a handful of take-away options for park goers, many with outdoor seating, and all next to beautiful Minneapolis parkland if you’d prefer to eat in a more socially distanced atmosphere.
-We’ve compiled five must-taste menus in various Minneapolis parks for you to dive into this summer!
+Two of these restaurants, Mill Valley Market and Owamni, are open year round, while the others are open seasonally for the warmer months.
+We’ve compiled six must-taste menus in various Minneapolis parks for you to dive into this summer!

 Sandcastle is located right on the big beach at Lake Nokomis.
-It is open for take-out only at the moment, but they do have a patio area with spaced out tables for eating.
+With a large patio area with tables for outdoor dining, this is a wonderful addition to any park adventure.
 While their menu includes something for everyone, from your Coney (chili-cheese) Dog to a Kimchee Veggie Brown Rice Bowl, we have heard from reliable sources that a go-to for many is their classic Basket of French Fries.
 A simple, yet unbeatable, snack on a summer lake day.
 Check out their full menu, hours, and location here.

 #2.
 Bread & Pickle

 Bread & Pickle is a favorite among many who live in the Minneapolis Lake District.
 Located on Lake Harriet next to the Bandshell, this restaurant could not offer a more picturesque backdrop.
 On top of that, it’s a zero-waste operation, with everything served in compostable paper wrappers and biodegradable cups.
 In parallel with this, Break & Pickle sells an awesome reusable water canteen that you can fill up from their cold tap water spigot.
 It’s a perfect souvenir or much needed refresher if you’re out for a walk or kayak around the lake on a hot day.
-Unfortunately, the lakeside water fountains are all currently closed due to Covid-19, but you can bring your water bottle to any Bread & Pickle window and they will fill it up with tap water for you.
 More restaurant info here!

 Photos courtesy of Bread and Pickle Instagram account @breadandpickle (photographs #1 and #2 taken by @phatphood , #3 taken by @bscribbles)